mckorling/mckorling/README.md

 ## I am a Full-Stack Developer who is...
 - :sparkles: transitioning into tech from an education and travel background
-- :computer: passionate about learning through projects and tutorials!
+- :desktop_computer: passionate about learning through projects and tutorials!
 - 🔭 working on creating a [geography game](https://github.com/mckorling/learn-the-world-map) and revamping my [portfolio site](https://mckorling.github.io/portfolio/)
 - 🌱 learning Node.js, Next.js, and anything else interesting I stumble upon!